Donald Marolf: Biography

+After postdoctoral positions at Syracuse, Penn State, and UCSB, he joined the physics department at Syracuse as an assistant professor in 1996.
+In 2003, he moved to UCSB as an associate professor.
+He was chair of the physics department at the UCSB from 2016 to 2018.

-He is an expert on thermodynamics of black holes, gravitational aspects in string theory, classical- and quantum-gravity.
-In the past he has worked on the canonical approach to quantum-gravity, lower-dimensional models of quantum-gravity, issues related to quantization of diffeomorphism-invariant theories, and a number of other topics.
-He has published 113 scientific papers through 2007.
+Marolf is an expert on black hole thermodynamics, gravitational aspects in string theory, classical and quantum gravity.
+In the past he has worked on the canonical approach to quantum gravity, lower-dimensional models of quantum gravity, issues related to quantization of diffeomorphism-invariant theories, and a number of other topics.
+He is best known for originating the black hole firewall paradox.